robsimmons/dusa/docs/src/content/docs/docs/language/declarations.md

 title: Declarations
 ---

 A Dusa program is a sequence of declarations.
-This program has 2 declarations, and we read it as saying that `a` is immediately provable and that `a` implies `b`.
+This program has 3 declarations, and we read it as saying that `a` and `b` are immediately provable and that `a` and `b` together imply `c`.

     # a pound sign followed by a space is a line comment
     a.
-    b :- a.

-Both of these are rules
+    b.
+    c :- a, b.

+All these declarations are [rules](/docs/language/rules/).
+The first two rules have no premises, and the third rule has two premises (`a` and `b`), with the conclusion `c`.